Balancing structure and innovation in GenAI

 A Charter for good

 As GenAI becomes more accessible, the importance of establishing – and ensuring compliance with – ethical frameworks increases exponentially.
 Companies should establish clear policies regarding data usage, privacy, and transparency, while also providing training to help employees comply with these standards.
-Ethical adoption is not merely a compliance exercise though —it really is a commitment to responsible AI that builds long-term trust with employees, customers, and partners.
+Ethical adoption is not merely a compliance exercise though, it really needs to be a commitment to responsible AI that builds long-term trust with employees, customers, and partners.

 Bottom-Up Innovation